maliridho08/Query_Reformulation/Train_Model/README.md

 idwiki-latest-pages-articles.xml.bz2	-> wikidump tgl 1-4-2021

-- run extract_wiki.py, output:"id.wiki.new.lower".
+- first, run extract_wiki.py,
+output:"id.wiki.new.lower".
 Use this as input for:
 - then run train_word2vec

 result: